sheelsindhu/PandasBasics/README.md

 # PandasBasics
-This repo contains the basic methods of Data maniputaion and Data analysis
+This repo contain the basic methods of Data maniputaion and Data analysis